 Do You Want the Space or NEED It?

 As the old saying goes, the grass is greener on the other side.
 The corollary to that axiom is that the water bill is also higher.
 Someone has to water all of that green grass.
 At the end of the day, many people want extra space, but may not need it.
-So it’s a good idea to think about the issues you’re encountering, first.
+It’s a good idea to think about the issues you’re encountering, first.

 Arranging furniture or appliances can fix some problems when it comes to space.
 Take an honest look at your environment to see if the layout is making it feel more cramped than you realize.
 With that said, a home’s layout may simply no longer be conducive to your changing lifestyle.
-This often comes into focus when bachelor pads become family homes or the addition of a few little ones overtake the at-home-gym in the third bedroom.
+This often comes into focus when bachelor pads become family homes.
+Or the addition of a few little ones overtake the at-home-gym in the third bedroom.

 If you have done all that you can with your current home, make sure to consider the following three big mistakes when you begin your search to upsize your home.

 - Don’t rush out and buy the first larger home that you see.
 It’s easy to want something larger.
-The current real estate market is set to make you move quickly, but this can be a bad thing when it comes to the home upsize equation.
+The current real estate market is set to make you move quickly.
+This can be a bad thing when it comes to the home upsize equation.
 In theory, a larger home is always better at first glance.
 However, a home too large may cost you more than it helps you.
 A large home may also look good on the walkthrough, but all that space might hide some serious issues.
 Don’t just rush out and buy the first larger home you see on the market and not consider your other wants and needs.
 Take your time and devote some thought to what you need versus what you want.

 - Formulate a clear plan for your space requirements.
 In theory it would seem the more, the merrier, right?
 It’s a bit more complicated than that.
 You are choosing to upsize because you need more space, but there can be too much of a good thing.
 When you’re shopping for a new home, consider any changes that might come in the future.
 Take a hard look at your existing home and see where you need more space.
-If you plan on growing your family or having an aging parent move in, then extra bedrooms make a lot of sense, for example.
+If you plan on growing your family or having an aging parent move in, then extra bedrooms make a lot of sense.
 Also consider the spaces where you need more room.
 Open concept plans can feel roomier than smaller, closed-off rooms.
 However, an open concept will not help you find an extra bedroom or necessarily provide more counter space for preparing meals.
 You may need larger bedrooms or living areas, but adding additional bathrooms or a game room will not do anything for you.
-Each person’s list will be different, and you must figure out what matters to you.
+Each person’s list will be different.
+You must figure out what matters to you.

 Make An Upsize Wishlist and Find An Agent To Help